msdundar/msdundar.github.io/content/posts/symmetric-and-asymmetric-encryption/index.md

 In symmetric encryption only a single key, in other words, a private key is used to encrypt and decrypt a message.
 Symmetric encryption is also known as "Private Key Cryptography" as the whole encryption is only based on a private key.

-Some popular _symetric_ encryption algorithms are:
+Some popular _symmetric_ encryption algorithms are:

 | Algorithm | Cipher | Key Size              | Block/State Size | Popularity | Notes                                  |
 |-----------|--------|-----------------------|------------------|------------|----------------------------------------|